A computer that build an image from webOS OSE source code. In this guide, we will use a Linux machine for the build system.

 To add the repository, add the following codes to build-webos/weboslayer.py:

 We highly recommend to use the value less than half of the number of physical CPU cores.
 If you specify a number higher than that, it might cause unexpected errors during the build.
-For more information about how to set the option values, see How to Find the Optimum Parallelism Values.
+For more information about how to set the option values, see Appendix A. Setting Values for mcf.

 The mcf command creates a file to initialize the build environment.